-According to the Better Business Bureau (BBB), Synergetic Communication, Inc. was founded and incorporated in 1996.
+They’re legit.
+According to the Better Business Bureau (BBB), Synergetic Communication, Inc. is a legitimate collection agency, founded and incorporated in 1996.
 The BBB established SCI’s profile page in 1997.
 SCI is listed as a collection agency.
-Buzzfile estimates SCI’s annual revenue at $8.1 million and the size of its headquarters staff at 78 people.
+Buzzfile estimates SYNCOMS’s annual revenue at $8.13million and the size of its headquarters staff at 78 people.

 According to its website, SYNCOMS’s “goal is to provide a service that only enhances our clients’ reputation with their customers.”
 SCI’s “PCE (Positive Consumer Experience) program specifically focuses on being compliant in today’s recovery environment.”
 By using a “proactive consulting approach based on in depth analysis of the consumer’s individual situation,” SCI tries to “‘sell’ a realistic solution to the consumer and maximize the opportunity for…clients.”

-As “a full-service collection agency…licensed in all states and Puerto Rico,” Synergetic Communication Inc has historically specialized “in large balance portfolios in the auto finance and mortgage industries.”
-More recently, SCI has acquired a portfolio comprised of clients from the credit card, banking, utility, telecommunications, and consumer finance industries.
-SCI accepts accounts for both consumer and commercial collections.
+Synergetic Communication Inc has historically specialized “in large balance portfolios in the auto finance and mortgage industries.”
+More recently, SYNCOM has acquired a portfolio comprised of clients from the credit card, banking, utility, telecommunications, and consumer finance industries.
+SYNCOM accepts accounts for both consumer and commercial collections.

 Synergetic Communication Inc does not provide information about its compliance polices; nor does it provide links or references to consumer protection resources, laws, or enforcement agencies.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm